mathew-kurian/Scribe.js/README.md

 ![logWriter demo](__misc/logWriterDemo.png)

-LogWriter contructor.
-Highly configurables as all functions are public.
+LogWriter constructor.
+Highly configurable as all functions are public.
 See code.

 **Param** :